gustavohb/logicbot/README.md

 This project is a learning exercise.
 I am trying to recreate the same mechanics seen in the mobile game [Lightbot](https://lightbot.com/).

+Logicbot is a programming puzzle game - a game whose game mechanics require using programming logic to solve levels.
+This game is meant to introduce players to programming who may have little to no experience.

+Your job is to program your bot to move and light up the blue tiles!

 You can play the game that is still in development [here](https://gustavohb.github.io/logicbot/).

 Used Unity Version: 2020.3.22f1